 Want your indoor holiday decor to have the snow-covered look?
-These two flocking methods—one using flocking spray and the other flocking powder—will give Christmas greenery a winter wonderland vibe without the mess of melting snow.
+A flocked artificial Christmas tree is the answer.
+These two flocking methods—one using Christmas tree flocking spray and the other flocking powder—will give Christmas greenery a winter wonderland vibe without the mess of melting snow.
 Each method can be touched up year after year for a flawless finish.

 Prepare your work surface with plastic sheeting or a drop cloth for easy cleanup.
-You will be dusting your decor item with powder, so make sure you are in a well-ventilated space cleared of keepsakes.
+You will be dusting your Christmas tree or wreath with flocking powder, so make sure you are in a well-ventilated space cleared of keepsakes.
+The flocked tree will need time to dry, so don't do this in a room that you need to use immediately after.

 Protect the base of your tree or anything you don't want flocked by wrapping it with plastic sheeting or a plastic bag.
-Open and fluff the branches of the tree for a fuller look.
-Make sure to fluff before flocking so that the powder falls in the correct places on the branches.
+Open and fluff the branches of the artificial Christmas tree for a fuller look.
+Make sure to fluff before flocking the tree so that the powder falls in the correct places on the branches.

 Place flocking powder into a mesh wire sifter.
 Using a sifter rather than your hand for sprinkling ensures the distribution of powder will be more even across the surface of the branches.

 Holding the sifter above the moist branches, sprinkle flocking powder on the tops of the tree branches.
-You may need to slightly mist branches with water as you go to ensure the powder sticks.
+You may need to slightly mist branches with water as you go to ensure an evenly white flocked Christmas tree.

 Continue sprinkling flocking powder and spraying branches until branches reach desired coverage.
 Once you are done adding flocking powder, mist water over the top one more time and let dry.
 Decorate with twinkle lights or ornaments as desired.

 Protect your work surface with plastic sheeting or a drop cloth.
 Work in a well-ventilated space clear of keepsakes.
+Your flocked Christmas tree will need time to dry, so flock the tree in a room that doesn't get much traffic.
 Prep the can of flocking spray by shaking.

 Protect the base of the tree or any part of your item you don't want flocked by wrapping it with plastic sheeting or a plastic bag.
 Open and fluff the branches of the tree for a fuller look.
-Make sure to fluff before flocking.
+Make sure to fluff before flocking your Christmas tree.

 Spray the tops of the branches with a steady back-and-forth motion.
-Continue layering until reaching desired coverage.
+Continue layering the flocking spray until reached desired coverage.
 The closer and more you spray, the heavier the snow appears.
 Once you are done spraying the branches, let dry.
 Decorate with lights and ornaments as desired.